 Following the first full year of law school, JD/LLM students attend one of Duke's Institutes in Transnational Law, either in Geneva or Hong Kong.
 Duke faculty and guest faculty from around the world live in residential quarters with students and teach small, rigorous courses in areas such as emerging markets, terrorism and humanitarian law, comparative constitutional law, and international business law.
-During the other five weeks of the summer, JD/LLM students work overseas for a law firm, nonprofit organization, or business.
+During the other six weeks of the summer, JD/LLM students work overseas for a law firm, nonprofit organization, research institute, or business.

 Candidates for the JD/LLM in International and Comparative Law do not need to apply separately to any school or program at Duke other than the Law School.
 Complete the regular JD application, but indicate that you wish to be considered for the dual degree.
 You may apply to only one dual degree program.